-Orioles hit 4 HRs, beat slumping Blue Jays 6-4
+Umpire hurt; Orioles hit 4 HRs, beat slumping Blue Jays 6-4

 Scott recoiled after the ball struck the bottom of his mask and staggered backward before going down on one knee in the eighth inning.
 After being examined by Blue Jays trainer George Poulis, the veteran crew chief lay down on his back on the turf behind home plate and received further attention from paramedics and Toronto's team physician, Dr. Irv Feferman.

-Once his neck was immobilized on a spinal board, Scott was lifted onto a cart and driven off the field.
-He will skip the remainder of the weekend series.
+Once his neck was immobilized on a spinal board, Scott was lifted onto a cart and driven off the field and taken to a hospital.

+Early Saturday, Scott told The Associated Press by text that he was out of the hospital, feeling OK and that the results of a CT scan were normal.
+He also got a concussion from a foul tip last year - umpires usually are out of action for at least a week when they have a concussion, depending on the severity.

 Blue Jays manager John Gibbons, a former catcher, expressed his concerns.